 Please note that there is no examination centre in Hong Kong.
 Our examinations are not offered there.
 Instead, professional examinations in statistics of equivalent standard are offered by the Hong Kong Statistical Society.

 Reading lists are available to help candidates preparing for the examinations.
 However, the Society is not a teaching body and so we do not run courses leading to the examinations.
-Distance learning material is available from the Department of Social Statistics at the University of Southampton (support is also occasionally available elsewhere - we can provide any details on request).
+Distance learning material for the Ordinary and Higher Certificates is available from the Department of Social Statistics at the University of Southampton.
 We provide a short guide on how to present information in graphs and diagrams; all candidates, but particularly those for the Ordinary Certificate, are advised to read this guide.

 It is expected that you will have a suitable calculator.
 Our calculator regulations are available for you to read.
 It is important that you understand these.